jennyiskezhen/DLM-application/README.md

 ```

 ## Results
-After the code finishs running, the DLM results will be plotted and saved in the **`DLM_results.jpeg`** file.
+After the code finishes running, the DLM results will be plotted and saved in the **`DLM_results.jpeg`** file.
 You can examine changes in the intercept parameter time-series and compare the timing with known disturbance events or restoration efforts.